About Us

 The site has always been facts driven, with the sole aim of providing concise, easy to understand facts and figures to anyone interested.
 This includes breaking down long, academic reports into their key points, as well as ‘greenwash’ marketing documents, in an effort to report the truth.
 Whilst Save Our Snow is generally pro-snow sports, it is also independent of the ski business, accepting and grateful donations that make it possible to do the research and cover site running costs, but refusing advertising or sponsorship by any corporate bodies.
 It is run on a purely volunteer basis.

-THE PAST DECADE
+THE PAST TWO DECADES

 The past 10 years have seen environmental management go from being seen as a ‘necessary evil’ within the ski industry to being deeply ingrained in its attitudes and practices.